-Truro has a land area of 22 square miles (14,080 acres) (source 2009 Open Space Plan) The Cape Cod National Seashore accounts for 9366.53 acres or 67% of land area in Truro.23
+Truro has a land area of 21 square miles (13,990.5 acres).
+The Cape Cod National Seashore accounts for 9,462.2 acres or 67% of land area in Truro, and much of this is federally owned.23

 Truro's landscape includes frontage on Cape Cod Bay and Atlantic Ocean, and extensive dunes and health lands.
 Truro's 26 miles of shoreline include eleven town beaches on Cape Cod Bay and ocean beaches along the Cape Cod National Seashore.
-The Town also has seven freshwater kettleponds.
+The Town also has seven freshwater kettleponds.24

-Nearly 70 % land area in Truro is zoned for residential use, to the exclusion of commercial, industrial or manufacturing uses.
-24 Duplex houses and apartments are not an allowed use in residential districts.
+Land use in Truro is predominantly residential.
+The Residential District accounts for 4,224.4 acres or 30% of land area, and much of the Seashore District is also in residential use.
+Duplex houses and apartments are not an allowed use in residential districts.
 However, according to Section 40.1 of the zoning bylaw, the Zoning Board of Appeals may issue a Special Permit for duplexes.
-Accessory Dwelling Units (ADUs) are allowed by right with a permit from the Building Commissioner.
-Truro has xxx ADUs registered.
+Accessory Dwelling Units (ADUs) are allowed "by right" with a permit from the Building Commissioner.
+A total of 11 ADUs have been permitted since 2016.
 An Affordable Rental Housing Overlay District encompasses approximately 10.6 acres at the site of Sally's Way, the library and community center.

+Approximately 2% of land area in Truro is zoned commercial.
 Truro has a total of 195,791 square feet of commercial space.
 Of this amount, 165,032 square feet are located in five districts zoned for commercial activity in Town: